 This gets your students up and moving and serves as a great introduction to your daily phonics lessons.

-One way to use this activity in centers or small groups is with a matching game.
+Another way to use this activity in centers or small groups is as a traditional matching game.

 To challenge your students, you can also have them use the word in a sentence as part of their turn.

 Grab Your FREE Copy

 Ready to go on a CVCe word Easter egg hunt?
 Get your free copy of the Easter CVCe Words Matching Game by clicking the large, yellow download button at the end of the post!